Anas484/Data-Engineer/Streamlit_house_app/readme.md

-# 🏠 House Finder App
+# 🏠 NestFinder

-Welcome to **House Finder** – a Streamlit web app to explore rental and sale listings in Mumbai.
+Welcome to **NestFinder** – a Streamlit web app to explore rental and sale listings in Mumbai.
 Built with **Streamlit**, **PostgreSQL (RDS)**, and **Python**.

 🌐 **Live Demo:**